bgord/knowledge/roadmap.md

 - What is the purpose of nginx?
 - How to select a value from path in `jq`?
 - How to set a value for path in `jq`?
-- How to delete a key-value pair in `jq`?

 ## Vim (2/7)
 - How to fold functions and other blocks of code?
 - How to run a line through an external program?